fiveseven808/HueBerry_SmartSwitch/README.md

   * Gotta clean up repo and get rid of my "training" files
   * More refined menu system programming
     * 8/15 update: getting there slowly...
-  * Ability to control things other than just brightness; hue, sat, CT, etc...
+	* 8/29 update:
-  * INI based configuration
+  * INI based configuration?
   * Timeout to clock
+	* 8/29 works only for main menu at the moment
   * Disable clock via settings
   * PIR integration?
   * Lower power consumption (stop refreshing display so often and polling button)
     * Can't do much regarding this though...
 0.7w is about as low as it goes... unless you power it off...
+	* 8/29 update: reworked menu system now lowers power consumption... but pi still sucks power...
   * Battery state support and icon (low power indicator and graceful shutdown too)
     * Coming soon
-  * Wifi detection and selection as well as password selection and clear settings
-    * Gonna try a WPS implementation
+  * Bugs to squash:
+	* Currently need to re-pair with bridge if bridge IP changes...

 **License:**